 As always, Shimano is tight-lipped about any future products.
 But the company’s patent applications give insight into what has their attention – consider that Shimano has filed 35 US patent applications so far in 2020 that include both wireless communication and derailleurs.
 That’s in addition to many more in previous years.
 And electronics are definitely on Shimano’s radar screen.

-I’ve combed through a number of Shimano’s recent patents and patent applications to look at what could be coming.
+I’ve combed through a number of the company’s recent patents and patent applications to look at what could be coming for Shimano wireless shfiting.
 The caveat is that in virtually all of their patent applications, Shimano smokescreens us with multiple embodiments of a particular invention — more on that below.